polar-app/polar-app/_posts/2019-10-05-Future-of-Polar-Cloud-Sync.md

 I can't use Elasticsearch in mobile devices.
 We can't spin up tensor flow on your tablet.

 Even if we could the power requirements would be insane.

+There are dozens of APIs and features we can use with cloud APIs that just aren't available any other way.
+Thumbnails, text to speech, OCR, etc.

 ## Portability